Unforgettable Moments

 Unforgettable Moments 〰️ Inspiring Connections 〰️ Global Impact 〰️

-The 2022 Summit saw a convergence of 70 students from nine high schools and 20 observers at the Canadian Museum for Human Rights.
-The event, a follow-up to the 2019 International Youth Nuclear Peace Summit, aimed to engage the youth in understanding the political and existential threat of nuclear war - especially in the context of the Russian Invasion of Ukraine, inspiring hope for change, and creating action plans.
+The 2022 Summit brought together 70 students from nine high schools and 20 observers at the Canadian Museum for Human Rights.
+Building on the success of the 2019 International Youth Nuclear Peace Summit, this event focused on engaging youth in understanding the threat of nuclear war, particularly in light of the Russian invasion of Ukraine.
+The summit aimed to inspire hope for change and encourage the development of action plans.

 Students were tasked with researching organizations responsible for world security, their strengths and weaknesses, and studying civil society organizations engaged in nuclear disarmament.
 Highlight moments of the day included a compelling keynote speech from Senator Marilou McPhedran, who called upon Canada to support the Treaty on the Prohibition of Nuclear Weapons (TPNW), and a presentation by Avinashpall Singh, a summit alumnus and IPPNWC Board member, who shared his story of successfully co-leading the campaign for the City of Winnipeg to sign the ICAN Cities Appeal.